rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 }
 ```

-In this mapping is entered for the NORMAL state `n =` the character <kbd>;</kbd> which when pressed on the keyboard plays the character <kbd>:</kbd>.
+This mapping is entered for the NORMAL state `n =` the character <kbd>;</kbd> which when pressed on the keyboard plays the character <kbd>:</kbd>.
 This character is the character used to enter COMMAND mode.
 The option `nowait = true` is also set to enter that mode immediately.
 In this way on a keyboard with a US QWERTY layout, we will not need to use <kbd>SHIFT</kbd> to enter COMMAND mode.

 !!!
 Tip